knetikmedia/knetikcloud-java-client/docs/CampaignsChallengesApi.md

 Create a challenge template

-Challenge Templates define a type of challenge and the properties they have
+Challenge Templates define a type of challenge and the properties they have. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; TEMPLATE_ADMIN

 ### Example
 ```java